Teaching Commons > Teaching Guides > Inclusive Teaching > Diversity and Social Identities at DePaul

 Pronouns are an important part of speech, because it is how we refer to one another without using names.
 Pronouns are also a key marker of gender identity.
 Using the name and pronouns a student has asked you to use is an essential part of creating a welcoming, inclusive learning space.

 Students’ pronouns are listed in your class roster in Campus Connect.
-You can also ask for preferred names and pronouns
+You can also ask for names and pronouns

 in a course survey that you distribute in the beginning of the quarter or even before the quarter starts.
 If you are unsure which pronouns someone uses, ask.